 - 5% cash back on Lyft purchases (through March 2022)

 - At least 1.5% back on all other purchases

 - 0% intro APR on purchases for 15 months, followed by a variable APR of 14.99% to 23.74%

 Why you should consider it: The Chase Freedom Unlimited can work well for medical expenses you need to charge for a credit card.
 Not only can you earn an initial bonus if you spend $500 on your card within three months of account opening, but you’ll earn a flat 1.5% back for each dollar you spend on medical bills.

-You’ll also save money on interest with 0% APR on purchases and balance transfers for 15 months, although you should keep in mind that your introductory APR will reset to the much higher variable APR once your offer is over.
+You’ll also save money on interest with 0% intro APR on purchases for 15 months, although you should keep in mind that your introductory APR will reset to the much higher variable APR once your offer is over.

 At the end of the day, this card is ideal for anyone who needs to charge a small amount of medical bills to a credit card and then pay them off interest-free for a little over a year.
 You’ll avoid interest in the process and you’ll earn rewards on your medical bills, too.